Whale in Scrabble and Meaning

 • Rhymes: -eɪl

-• Homophones: wail, wale (in accents with the wine-whine merger)
+• Homophones: wail, wale (winewhine merger)

 Etymology 1

-From Middle English whale, from Old English hwæl (whale), from Proto-West Germanic *hwal, from Proto-Germanic *hwalaz (whale) (compare German Wal, Swedish val, Danish and Norwegian Bokmål hval, Norwegian Nynorsk kval; compare also Dutch walvis, West Frisian walfisk, from Proto-Indo-European *(s)kʷálos (sheatfish) (compare German Wels, Latin squalus (big sea fish), Old Prussian kalis, Ancient Greek ἄσπαλος (áspalos), Avestan 𐬐𐬀𐬭𐬀 (kara, kind of fish)).
+From Middle English whal, whale, from Old English hwæl (whale), from Proto-West Germanic *hwal, from Proto-Germanic *hwalaz (whale) (compare German Wal, Swedish val, Danish and Norwegian Bokmål hval, Norwegian Nynorsk kval; compare also Dutch walvis, West Frisian walfisk, from Proto-Indo-European *(s)kʷálos (sheatfish) (compare German Wels, Latin squalus (big sea fish), Old Prussian kalis, Ancient Greek ἄσπαλος (áspalos), Avestan 𐬐𐬀𐬭𐬀 (kara, kind of fish)).

 Noun